• TSX-V: FMC | OTCQB:FDCFF

 2021-2022 Programs

 In April 2021, Forum completed ten holes for 3,051m.
 Eight holes tested the Cathy Fault /resistivity anomaly, while the remaining two holes tested a smaller nearby resistivity low to the southwest.
 A 100m interval of interpreted ultramafic rock with elevated nickel was intersected in the basement rocks in Hole FI-24.
 This same lithology with 0.24% nickel over a 68.5m interval has been identified in Hole FI-3, located 1.1km west of FI-24.
-Forum has requested the lab to assay these nickel zones for palladium, platinum, and gold.

 Summer 2022 Resistivity Survey Area